isomerpages/moe-woodlandsringsec/_character-and-citizenship-edu/Sexuality Education.md

 at the start of the year and is also downloadable <a href="/files/Sexuality Education/10__Annex_B___Opt_out_Form__Sec_3__2025.pdf" rel="noopener noreferrer nofollow" target="_blank"><u>here</u></a>.
 &nbsp;The completed form is to be submitted by 10/02/2025.</p>
 <p>13.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school
-at 63643712 or email Mrs Lyn Chuah, Sexuality Education Coordinator at
+at 63643712 or email Mrs Lyn Chuah, Sexuality Education Coordinator, at
 <a href="mailto: ng_lih_yng@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">ng_lih_yng@moe.edu.sg</a>for discussion or to seek clarification about
 the school’s Sexuality Education programme.</p>